NilPointer-Software/bdfd-wiki/src/bdscript/userServerAvatar.md

 # $userServerAvatar
 Returns server avatar URL of given user ID.

-## Usage
+## Syntax
 ```
 $userServerAvatar[User ID]
 ```

+### Parameters
-- `user id` - The user to get it's server avatar.
-If user doesn't have server avatar.
-Then, it returns default user avatar.
+- `User ID` : The user to get it's server avatar.
+If user doesn't have a server avatar.
+Then, it returns the default user avatar.

 ### Example
 ```
 $nomention